Wagon Knob

 Wagon Knob is a summit in southern Lafayette County in the U.S. state of Missouri.
 The summit has an elevation of 1001 ft.
 The feature consists of a linear north-south oriented ridge with two summits.
-The hill is just west of Missouri Route 131 and 3.5 mi south of Odessa.
+The hill is west of Missouri Route 131 and 3.5 mi south of Odessa.

-Wagon Knob was named for a wrecked wagon left there.
+Wagon Knob was named after a wrecked wagon which was left there.